 - 1. A Looked After Child is either a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989); or, those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-Previously Looked After Children are those who were previously looked after but immediately after being looked after were adopted or became subject to a child arrangements order or special guardianship order. - 2.
-Children of staff employed at the Academy or appointed to commence employment at the Academy4. - 3.
-Other children by distance from the academy, with priority for admission given to children who live nearest to the school as measured by using Ordnance Survey data to plot an address in this system.
-Distances are measured from the main entrance of the child's home to the main entrance of the academy (Davey Road entrance) as specified in the academy information pack.
+Previously Looked After Children are those who were previously looked after but immediately after being looked after were adopted or became subject to a child arrangements order or special guardianship order. - Children with a sibling attending the academy at the time the new entrant would start at George Salter.
+Sibling is defined in these arrangements as children who live as brother or sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters and foster brothers and sisters. - 3.
+Children of staff employed at the Academy or appointed to commence employment at the Academy4.